Bernstein-Kouchnirenko-Khovanskii with a symmetry: Connectivity and singularities of symmetric curves: the proofs

-\begin{utver} If the toric span of some irreducible component of the proper part of a generic symmetric curve supported at $A$ is not the full torus, then $A$ is exceptional. \end{utver} {\it Proof.} If the toric span of some (hence every by Proposition \ref{psame}) proper irreducible component of a generic symmetric curve is not the full torus, then it is contained in the subtorus $m'=1$ for some primitive monomial $m'$.
+\begin{utver} If the toric span of some irreducible component of the proper part of a generic symmetric curve supported at $A$ is not the full torus, then $A$ is exceptional.

+\end{utver} {\it Proof.} If the toric span $T'$ of some (hence every by Proposition \ref{psame}) proper irreducible component of a generic symmetric curve is not the full torus, then it is contained in the subtorus $m'=1$ for some primitive monomial $m'$.

-First assume $m'\in M^{-I}$, i.e. $m'=m$ or its inverse, then the shifted subtorus $\{m'(x)=c\}$ does not intersect the diagonal $\{m^d(x)=1\}$ (unless it coincides with one of the components of the diagonal).
+First assume $m'\in M^{-I}$, i.e. $m'=-m$, then the shifted subtorus $\{m'(x)=c\}$ does not intersect the diagonal $\{m^d(x)=1\}$ (unless it coincides with one of the components of the diagonal).
 This implies that the proper component with the toric span $\{m'(x)=c\}$ does not intersect the diagonal components, thus $A$ is exceptional by Proposition \ref{psame}.2.

-So from now on we may assume $m'\notin M^{-I}$, and, as a consequence, $m'$ and $I(m')$ generate a plane $L$ (rather than a line).
+So from now on we may assume $m'\notin M^{-I}$, and, as a consequence, $m'$ and $I(m')$ generate a sublattice $L$ (of dimension 1 or 2) that non-trivially intersects the plane $M^I$.

-Thus we may moreover assume that $m'\in M^I$: otherwise Corollary \ref{cpropersymm} ensures that the proper irreducible component is contained in $I(m')=1$ as well.
-In this case $m'$ can be changed to a primitive element in the (non-trivial) intersection of the plane $M^I$ and the plane $L$.
+Thus we may moreover assume with no loss of generality that $m'\in M^I$: Corollary \ref{cpropersymm} ensures that the toric span $T'$ belongs both to the subtorus $m'=1$ and $I(m')=1$.
+In this case, changing $m'$ to a primitive element in the (non-trivial) intersection of the plane $M^I$ and $L$, the toric span $T'$ still belongs to the subtorus $m'=1$.

 By Proposition \ref{psame}, we now see that every proper component is contained in a shifted torus of the form $m'=c_i$.
 Thus a shifted torus $m'=c$ for generic $c\ne c_i$, intersects the symmetric curve only at its diagonal points.